suyidong/MyCode/SISSO_test&train/README.md

 ## Overview

 The SISSO algorithm is a powerful method for feature selection and model construction in scientific domains where interpretable models are essential.
 These scripts offer the basic SISSO implementation using TorchSisso.
+And the two validation techniques is added to assess model stability.
 ## Files Description

 ### 1. SISSO+seed.py